 Is Trix Cruelty Free?

-Trix cereal is a children’s cereal produced by General Mills that features a range of fruity flavors in the form of corn puffs.
+Trix is a children’s cereal produced by General Mills that features a range of fruity flavors in the form of corn puffs.
 From looking at the ingredients it might not seem like it contains any animal by-products, but by taking a close look there is one ingredient that certainly stands out.
-Trix cereal contains Red 40 which is also known as Carmine.
+Trix contains Red 40 which is also known as Carmine.
 This ingredient is made from beetles and involves drying, crushing and then boiling the bodies to extract the carminic acid.
 Usually found in vegan candy and used for coloring, the Red 40 ingredient is used to give the Trix cereal its artificial colors.

 In addition to the Red 40, the cereal also contains a lot of other nasty artificial colors including Yellow 6, Blue 1, corn syrup and several acids.
 If you plan on feeding this to your children then good luck.
 It’s full of sugars, e numbers and artificial colors that are bound to make them go crazy and hyperactive.

 Are Kashi Products Natural?

-Kashi are a US cereal manufacturer that produce a range of organic snacks and foods such as their Kashi GOLEAN cereal.
+Kashi are a US manufacturer that produce a range of organic snacks and foods such as their Kashi GOLEAN cereal.
 Using an organic approach to their cereals, Kashi focus on “plant-powered passion” that only include wholesome ingredients.
 On their website, Kashi have a special section that lists all of their vegan cereal products.
 Some of their other cereals contain ingredients such as milk chocolate, powdered milk, and honey, so making sure they are vegan-friendly is crucial before you buy.

 Overall Kashi try their best to produce only the finest and organic vegan friendly cereals.
 They’re worth taking a look at because they produce some tasty cereals with natural fruits and wheats.
 Just be sure to double check they don’t contain any milk or honey!